 This course will develop your subject knowledge for teaching history whilst also developing the skills and knowledge required to teach other humanities based subjects.
 It will explore the common pedagogies of humanities based subjects whilst providing opportunities for you to develop a strong subject specialism in history so that you can become an outstanding teacher of history.

 Through this PGCE, you will gain the understanding and skills necessary to operate as a critically reflective History with Humanities Teacher in a Secondary School setting.
 You will also develop the awareness and ability to transfer these skills and teach in subject areas across the humanities spectrum (such as geography, government and politics, citizenship or religious education).

+Our ambitious History PGCE curriculum has fully embedded the Core Content Framework for Initial Teacher Training and emphasises the importance of developing strong subject knowledge and an understanding of associated theory and pedagogy for teaching.
 This course gives you a strong understanding of how and why to teach history in secondary schools whilst also enabling you to appreciate the unique aspects of other subject specialisms in order to develop your confidence in teaching across the suite of humanities subjects.

 Sign up now to receive more information about studying at Middlesex University London.

-At the start of the course you will be shown how to audit your history with humanities subject and pedagogical knowledge and you will develop an action plan to address gaps in subject knowledge.
+The History PGCE curriculum has been structured to support trainees in negotiating the complex teacher training journey from novice to expert.
+Prior to the start of the course you will be shown how to audit your history with humanities subject and pedagogical knowledge and you will develop an action plan to address gaps in subject knowledge.
 The course begins with developing your understanding of the purpose and rationale for teaching history in schools, and engages you with research and literature about the pedagogy of history teaching and how to teach your subject effectively.